awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClientProtocol.md

 func listPublishedSchemaArns(input: ListPublishedSchemaArnsInput, completion: @escaping (ClientRuntime.SdkResult<ListPublishedSchemaArnsOutputResponse, ListPublishedSchemaArnsOutputError>) -> Void)
 ```

-### listTagsForResource(input:​completion:​)
+### listTagsForResource(input:completion:)

 Returns tags for a resource.
-Tagging is currently supported only for directories with a
-limit of 50 tags per directory.
-All 50 tags are returned for a given directory with this API
+Tagging is currently supported only for directories with a limit of 50 tags per directory.
+All 50 tags are returned for a given directory with this API call.
-call.

 ``` swift
 func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)
 ```

-### listTypedLinkFacetAttributes(input:​completion:​)
+### listTypedLinkFacetAttributes(input:completion:)

-Returns a paginated list of all attribute definitions for a particular TypedLinkFacet.
-For more information, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink">Typed Links.
+Returns a paginated list of all attribute definitions for a particular \[TypedLinkFacet\].
+For more information, see [Typed Links](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink).

 ``` swift
 func listTypedLinkFacetAttributes(input: ListTypedLinkFacetAttributesInput, completion: @escaping (ClientRuntime.SdkResult<ListTypedLinkFacetAttributesOutputResponse, ListTypedLinkFacetAttributesOutputError>) -> Void)
 ```

-### listTypedLinkFacetNames(input:​completion:​)
+### listTypedLinkFacetNames(input:completion:)

 Returns a paginated list of TypedLink facet names for a particular schema.
-For more information, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink">Typed Links.
+For more information, see [Typed Links](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/directory_objects_links.html#directory_objects_links_typedlink).

 ``` swift
 func listTypedLinkFacetNames(input: ListTypedLinkFacetNamesInput, completion: @escaping (ClientRuntime.SdkResult<ListTypedLinkFacetNamesOutputResponse, ListTypedLinkFacetNamesOutputError>) -> Void)
 ```

-### lookupPolicy(input:​completion:​)
+### lookupPolicy(input:completion:)

-Lists all policies from the root of the Directory to the object
+Lists all policies from the root of the \[Directory\] to the object specified.
-specified.
 If there are no policies present, an empty list is returned.
-If policies are
-present, and if some objects don't have the policies attached, it returns the ObjectIdentifier
-for such objects.
-If policies are present, it returns ObjectIdentifier, policyId, and
+If policies are present, and if some objects don't have the policies attached, it returns the ObjectIdentifier for such objects.
+If policies are present, it returns ObjectIdentifier, policyId, and policyType.
-policyType.
 Paths that don't lead to the root from the target object are ignored.
-For more
-information, see <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/key_concepts_directory.html#key_concepts_policies">Policies.
+For more information, see [Policies](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/key_concepts_directory.html#key_concepts_policies).

 ``` swift
 func lookupPolicy(input: LookupPolicyInput, completion: @escaping (ClientRuntime.SdkResult<LookupPolicyOutputResponse, LookupPolicyOutputError>) -> Void)
 ```

-### publishSchema(input:​completion:​)
+### publishSchema(input:completion:)

 Publishes a development schema with a major version and a recommended minor version.